An archetale in the Assembling Terrania Cycle

 When Firiel returned and took up a position of listening, I continued:

-“Highly creative coagulants not only touch our realm, they can connect Vales within it.
+“Highly creative coagulants not only touch our realm.
+They can also connect Vales within it.
 The most obvious example is when an insightful human ‘creates’ a conversation or merging of ‘fictional’ beings or characters found in different story worlds.”

 “Would you like to speak with Sam?
 With Frodo?
 Beren and Lúthien?
 What about with a hero named Beowulf?
 That writer wrote an essay on him.
 He also wrote about a knight named Sir Gawain.
 What about a seeker named Smith, who ate a star and found himself in a world called Faerie?
 What about the fantastic beings in the elves’ and dwarves’ ancient tales as recorded by coagulant scribes?
 In the tales of your own people?”